sunnybiju2005/billing-application/AUTO_PY_TO_EXE_GUIDE.md

 --hidden-import=reportlab.graphics.renderPM
 ```

+**IMPORTANT**: Do NOT include `rlpycairo` in hidden imports - it will cause Cairo DLL errors.
+If you see `rlpycairo` in your Python environment, uninstall it: `pip uninstall rlpycairo`

 This ensures all Firebase and barcode dependencies are included.

 **Important for Barcode PNG**:
 - Install `svglib` and `reportlab` before building: `pip install svglib reportlab`
+- **CRITICAL**: Uninstall `rlpycairo` if it's installed: `pip uninstall rlpycairo`
+  - `rlpycairo` requires Cairo DLLs that don't work in executables
+  - ReportLab will automatically use PIL backend instead (which works perfectly)
+- Make sure `Pillow` is installed: `pip install Pillow`
 - These are pure Python libraries (no system DLLs needed) and work perfectly in executables
 - The application automatically uses SVG→PNG conversion in executables to avoid font issues